-The Triple Path is Christian in orientation, and the Church of the West is a Christian church.
+The Church of the West is a Christian church.
 We are a revival of the most ancient branch of Christianity, Adoptionism.
 The New Testament is part of our scriptures-the full text of it is contained in the Codex.
 There is spiritual power in the New Testament.
 That spiritual power is likely one of the main reasons why literally billions of people, over the course of thousands of years, have called themselves Christians.
 If you have never done so, I suggest you read the New Testament with an open heart and see what you find there.
 Like Thomas Jefferson, though, we believe that some passages of the New Testament are legendary accounts that might not be factually or historically accurate.
 We study the New Testament as one source of spiritual truth, and not as a history textbook.